Author Instructions at PathologyOutlines.com

 - Please check this website for relevant virtual slides: University of Toronto.
 Please advise if you cannot find any virtual slides .

 - Click here for a great resource by Dr. Eric Glassy on creating photomicrographs from whole slide images or other sources on the web that does not violate copyright law.
-If an image is captured from a virtual slide, we recommend that you list both yourself and the owner of the virtual slide as contributors.
+If an image is captured from a virtual slide, please let us know so that we can list both you and the owner of the virtual slide as contributors.

 - References: topics should have 5+ journal references and preferably 10.
 The most important case series and other references should be included.
 Authors should do a literature search of PubMed for articles.
 References should be from journals published in English and most should be from within the past 5 years.
 References should refer to the primary report that describes the finding, not to a case report that cites this primary report.
 Examples of preferred pathology journals are Am J Surg Pathol, Am J Clin Pathol, Arch Pathol Lab Med, Hum Pathol, Histopath, Mod Pathol and Virchows Archiv.
 Please insert the PMID number (at the bottom of the PubMed page) for each reference after the text that it is supporting.
 Example: 30% present with advanced disease.
 PMID 27053535.
 For rare topics we prefer some citations, even if older or in a foreign language.
 Results from a study or anything not general knowledge should have a reference.
 WHO books, textbooks or websites should be used sparingly as references, and only if they define histologic variants, grading, a newly recognized entity or contain information not in a journal.

 - For case report citations, we prefer including the best case reports as well as those in journals with free full text in English from the past 5 years.

 - We provide you the option of writing a separate short paragraph to appear in our blog that describes this topic, to appear with your picture.